-The following table summarizes our cash and cash equivalents and working capital, a GAAP measure defined as current assets minus current liabilities, as of December 31 (in thousands):
+The following table summarizes our cash and cash equivalents and working capital, a GAAP measure defined as current assets minus current liabilities:

+December 31, March 31,

-2015 2016
+2015 2016 2017

+(in thousands)

-Cash and cash equivalents \$31,393 \$31,143
+Cash and cash equivalents \$31,393 \$31,143 \$34,759

-Working capital 19,463 12,365
+Working capital 19,463 12,365 12,863

-Our cash and cash equivalents as of December 31, 2016 were available for working capital purposes.
+Our cash and cash equivalents as of March 31, 2017 were available for working capital purposes.
 We do not enter into investments for trading purposes, and our investment policy is to invest any excess cash in short-term, highly liquid investments that limit the risk of principal loss; therefore, our cash is held in demand deposit accounts that generate very low returns.